Tobias Damsgaard: Club career

 On transfer deadline day, 31 January 2020, Damsgaard was loaned out to Vendsyssel FF for the rest of the season.
 Vendsyssel FF confirmed on 18 May 2020, that they had bought Damsgaard free of his contract and he would join the club permanently on 1 July 2020.
 On 22 July 2020 Vendsyssel announced, that Damsgaard had signed permanently for the club on a three-year deal.
 On 19 August 2022 Vendsyssel confirmed, that Damsgaard's contract had been terminated, as he had signed with German Regionalliga side 1.
 FC Phönix Lübeck.

 At the end of December 2022, Damsgaard returned to Denmark, signing with 2nd Division side Thisted FC.

+On 8 2024, Damsgaard announced that he retired from football due to injuries.